Vaucheria litorea

 Vaucheria litorea is a species of yellow-green algae (Xanthophyceae).
 It grows in a filamentous fashion (forming long tubular cells connected end to end).
-V. litorea is a common intertidal species of coastal brackish waters and salt marshes of the Northern Atlantic, along the coasts of Europe and North America.
+V. litorea is a common intertidal species of coastal brackish waters and salt marshes of the Northern Atlantic, along the coasts of Europe, North America and New Zealand.
 It is also found in the Eastern Pacific coasts of Washington state.
 It is found to be able to tolerate a large range of salinities, making it euryhaline.